 Day Four: Review attendee work made the prior night.

 Includes daily registration for the full days of the class, transportation.
-Because of the late schedules for this class, a boxed lunch will be provided for the first day of the workshop only.
+Because of the late schedules for this class, a boxed lunch will be provided for the first full day of the workshop only.

 Photographers should bring their laptops and be conversant with their hardware and software in order to facilitate downloading and projecting their work for critiques in class.
 Digital projectors with standard DVI / VGA cables will be provided.
 If you require DVI connectors and / or adapters, please bring one to class.